JetBrains/kotlin/spec-docs/secondary-constructors.md

 Passing lambdas outside parentheses is not allowed in `constructorDelegationCall`.

+???
+CONSIDER: maybe we can make `constructor` a soft keyword.
+That would mean simply that we can not have an annotation named `constructor` on class members, unless it's surrounded by square brackets.

 ## Rules for delegating calls

 The only situation when an explicit constructor may not have an explicit delegating call is